KokinSSJ/HomeAutomation/README.md

 Check out also .env-template.
 This is only template without any passwords or token, you need to provide those data and rename file to .env

+There is also test.home_automation.yaml which is setup test environment.
+Notice!!!
+There is no specific network in prod and test setups so there is access between services.
+This is sometimes useful, e.g. migration from SQLite to MariaDB.

 Installed HACS via docker directly to volume https://hacs.xyz/docs/setup/download